Who We Are:

 • Oversees all programs under C.O.T.T.O.N.

-• Ensures accountability to Black LGBT community needs
+• Ensures accountability to Black & Black LGBT community needs

 • Protects the mission, political alignment, culture, and safety of the work